aws-samples/eks-workshop-v2/website/docs/security/kyverno/reports.md

 The `nginx` Pod, that we left running with a publicly available image, is the only remaining resource that violates the `restrict-image-registries` policy, and it's shown in the report.

-Check that in more detail on the violations for this Policy, by describing a specific report.
+Check that in more detail the violations for this Policy, by describing a specific report.
 As shown in the example below, use the `kubectl describe` command for the `cpol-restrict-image-registries` Report to see the validation results for the `restrict-image-registries` ClusterPolicy.

 ```bash
 $ kubectl describe policyreport cpol-restrict-image-registries